 We have not obtained business operation license for some of self-operated offline AHS stores.
-As of December 31, 2021, there were a total of 96 self-operated offline AHS stores for which we had not obtained business operation license.
+As of December 31, 2022, there were a total of 78 self-operated offline AHS stores for which we had not obtained business operation license.
 Pursuant to the Administrative Regulations of the PRC on Company Registration and the Measures for the Investigation and Punishment of Unpermitted and Unlicensed Business Operations, failure to obtain business operation license for each self-operated offline AHS store will result in a fine up to RMB10,000.
 We are currently in the process of obtaining business license and completing relevant filings.

 Our collaboration with AHS store partners to jointly operate offline AHS stores is subject to relevant PRC regulations governing franchise business.
-As advised by our PRC counsel, Han Kun Law Offices, PRC laws and regulations require a franchiser to make franchise filing with relevant governmental authorities after entering into the first franchising agreement, and to further update such filing within 30 days after any change occurs to the filed information including those regarding the distribution of stores of all franchisees across Mainland China.
-Failure to do so would subject such franchiser to relevant governmental authority's order for the completion of such filings within a prescribed period of time and a fine up to RMB50,000.
-If such filings are not completed within the prescribed period of time, a fine up to RMB100,000 would be imposed and an announcement shall be made accordingly.
-As of the date of this annual report, we have made the initial franchise filing but have not updated such filing to reflect a substantial number of jointly-operated offline AHS stores, and we are still in the process of rectifying such non-compliance.
+As advised by our PRC counsel, Han Kun Law Offices, PRC laws and regulations require a franchiser to make franchise filing with relevant governmental authorities after entering into the first franchising agreement, and to further update such filing within 30 days after any change occurs to the filed information including those regarding the distribution of all franchisee stores across Mainland China.
+Failure to do so may subject such franchiser to relevant governmental authority's order for the completion of such filings within a prescribed period of time and a fine up to RMB50,000.
+If such filings are not completed within the prescribed period of time, a fine up to RMB100,000 may be imposed and an announcement shall be made accordingly.
+We have completed the initial franchise filing for our brand AHS.
+However, jointly-operated offline AHS stores have been opened from time to time along with the development of our business.
+As a result, we are required to update our franchise filing on time to reflect the change in the distribution of franchisee stores pursuant to relevant PRC laws and regulations.
+As of the date of this annual report, we have not been subject to any order to complete updated franchise filings, nor have we been subject to any fines.
+As of the date of this annual report, we are still in the process of updating our franchise filing to reflect the change in the distribution of franchisee stores with respect to a substantial number of jointly-operated offline AHS stores.